roadtocode4u/spaceship/docs/icp/00-homework/00-homework.md

 ## Homework-19

 Host Calculator Project on Netlify & Share url.

+## Homework-20

+Create a fork of icp-4-first-fork repo from rtc account and make commits by reading comments in index.html.